mozilla/build-a-b/README.md

 **Live URLs**: preview via Vercel; production via Vercel/AWS (per project)

 **Summary:**
 "Billionaire Blast-Off" is an interactive microsite designed to promote Firefox’s “Open What You Want” positioning through a satirical, Gen Z–friendly creative lens.
 Users can build their own billionaire avatar and learn about data privacy in a playful way.
-The project is built on a white-label Next.js + Sanity starter that provides a production-ready foundation for quickly shipping client sites.
+The project is built on a white-label Next.js starter that provides a production-ready foundation for quickly shipping client sites.
 The primary goal is to drive awareness, not data collection, with no PII being stored.

 **Goals / Success Metrics:**
 -   Volume of avatars generated.